 The International Capital Markets Review: Brazil

 Over the past few years, Brazil has undergone constant and significant development of its equity and debt capital market regulatory framework.
-The Brazilian capital market regulatory framework has been subject to various amendments and updates in an attempt by the local regulators to simplify and modernise rules, promote higher standards of efficiency regarding public offerings as well as the adoption of better corporate governance requirements, and to foster access to the capital markets for Brazilian issuers and investors.
+The Brazilian capital market regulatory framework has been subject to various amendments and updates in an attempt by the local regulators to simplify, consolidate and modernise rules, promote higher standards of efficiency, especially regarding public offerings, as well as to stimulate the adoption of better corporate governance requirements, and to foster access to the capital markets for Brazilian issuers and investors.

 Furthermore, public policy of the federal government has seen investments in infrastructure, the privatisation of public companies and the performance of several reforms to reduce public expenses and bureaucracy, which has had a positive effect on market perceptions regarding Brazil.
 Specifically, long-term infrastructure financing performed by means of capital market transactions has been gaining prominence over the past few years, with consolidation of the use of instruments such as infrastructure debentures (created by Law No. 12,431) and evidenced by the large number of local companies relying on public offerings of these types of debt instruments to obtain the funding required for their infrastructure projects.